autodatadirect/formBuilder/docs/content/api.md

     - **_drawWidgetItem(item, *template* itemView, *widget* subWidget)** Called when the item is a subwidget.
 Triggers 'beforeadd'.
 Draws the subwidget inside of the relevant widget.
     - **_destroy()** Removes everything from the array and returns it to its original state.
 * Events
-    - **beforeadd** *Optional* Triggered before adding an item that is not a new item.
+    - **beforeadd** *Optional.* Triggered before adding an item that is not a new item.
-    - **beforeaddnewitem** *Optional* Triggered before a new item is added to the array, prepares the array for a new item.
+    - **beforeaddnewitem** *Optional.* Triggered before a new item is added to the array, prepares the array for a new item.
-    - **afteradd** *Optional* Triggered after adding an item to the array to ensure that the array has handled adding the item correctly.
+    - **afteradd** *Optional.* Triggered after adding an item to the array to ensure that the array has handled adding the item correctly.
-    - **afterdelete** *Optional* Triggered after deleting an item from array to make sure that array has handled deletion correctly.
+    - **afterdelete** *Optional.* Triggered after deleting an item from array to make sure that array has handled deletion correctly.

 ## dropDownPanel
 Drop down panel widgets may be used to add an extra hovering container to any element.
 Drop downs are shown when a user clicks on the target element, and/or focuses (if possible) on the focusTarget element.
 They can be hidden by clicking outside of the drop down, or the target element, or by pressing the escape key.
 Drop downs are inserted after the target and as a result, will move up and down the page with the element when scrolling.